 - 12. This appliance needs fresh, outside air ventilation to run properly.
 This appliance has an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS shuts down the appliance if enough fresh air is not available.
 See Air for Combustion and Ventilation, Page 6.
-If appliance keeps shutting off, see Troubleshooting, Page 25. - 13.
+If appliance keeps shutting off, see Troubleshooting, Page 26. - 13.
 Do not run appliance - where flammable liquids or vapors are used or stored - under dusty conditions - 14.
 Do not use this appliance to cook food or burn paper or other objects. - 15.
 Do not use this room heater if any part has been under water.
 Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 16.
 Do not operate appliance if any log is broken.
 Do not operate appliance if a log is chipped (dime-sized or larger). - Turn appliance off and let cool before servicing, installing or repairing.
 Only a qualified service person should install, service or repair appliance. - 18.
-Operating appliance above elevations of 4,500 feet may cause pilot outage. - Provide adequate clearances around air openings. - 20.
-Solid fuels shall not be burned in a fireplace in which an unvented room heater is installed. - 21.
-Follow the clearance requirements within this manual to assure adequate clearances for accessibility for purposes of servicing and proper operation. - 22.
-Installation and the provisions for combustion and ventilation air must conform with the National Fuel Gas Code.
-ANSI Z223.1/NFPA 54. - 23.
+Operating appliance above elevations of 4,500 feet may cause pilot outage. - 19.
+To prevent performance problems, do not use propane/LP fuel tank of less than 100 lb. capacity (propane/LP units only). - Provide adequate clearances around air openings. - 21.
+Solid fuels shall not be burned in a fireplace in which an unvented room heater is installed. - 23.
+Follow the clearance requirements within this manual to assure adequate clearances for accessibility for purposes of servicing and proper operation. - 24.
+Installation and the provisions for combustion and ventilation air must conform with the National Fuel Gas Code, ANSI Z223.1/NFPA 54. - 25.
 When installing as a vented appliance in a manufactured home or mobile home, the installation must conform with the Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280, or when applicable, with Manufacture Home Installations Standard, ANSI/NCBCS A225.1/NFPZ 501A.